 This strategy is better for beginners, but it’s not always people’s first thought when thinking about how to build an audience: engagement groups.
 When you join an engagement group, you make yourself visible to a host of people in your niche market, and you can easily find people to interact with (and don’t forget to return the favor to some of the people who follow you).
 Of course, always remember to use relevant hashtags.

 Instagram is not an easy platform to market on, but its massive user base means there is an audience out there for you, somewhere.
-How do you plan to boost your Instagram followers?
+How do you plan to get more Instagram followers?